 I did have to battle with maintenance as I made my way around the course that early.
 I ran into workers on almost every green and sprinklers were running on many holes.
 Sometimes, I had to run in real quickly to hit my ball before getting sprayed.
 That was annoying, but I’d rather see them out there doing a lot of maintenance than not enough.

-Kudos to all the workers here as the course is in excellent shape all the way around.
-From tee to green, everything is very lush and green with only a few minor weak spots here and there that were generally marked as GUR.
+Kudos to all the workers here as the course was in excellent shape all the way around.
+From tee to green, everything was very lush and green with only a few minor weak spots here and there that were generally marked as GUR.
 The bunkers were damp, but playable.
-The greens were a bit inconsistent at this time of day because some had been heavily watered, some had been rolled and others hadn’t been worked on yet, so speeds varied from hole to hole.
+The greens were a bit inconsistent at this time of day because some had been heavily watered, some had been mowed/rolled and others hadn’t been worked on yet, so speeds varied from hole to hole.
 However, the turf was in great shape and I’m sure by mid day they were playing perfectly.

 The front nine at Western Hills is pretty hilly with a few narrow sections and sweeping doglegs.
 Most of the greens are elevated and most holes have a valley going down in between the main fairway landing areas and the green complexes.
 So you generally have to fly the ball to the green to reach it.